 Tower Bridge charges each recipient of services for actual costs incurred for services provided plus a mark-up (if any), as the parties may agree from time to time.
 Each recipient of services remains responsible for its own regulatory and other compliance functions.
 These revenues are included as part of "Fees from related parties" in our consolidated statements of operations.
-For the year ended December 31, 2022, we recognized related party revenues of \$14.7 million for the services provided to Cantor and its affiliates.
+For the year ended December 31, 2021 and the nine months ended September 30, 2022, we recognized related party revenues of \$14.9 million and \$10.8 million, respectively, for the services provided to Cantor and its affiliates.